-Big Batch: An Irishman’s Wife’s Slow-Cooked Irish Stew
+An Irishman’s Wife’s Traditional Irish Stew Recipe

-Because what’s the good of an Irishman’s Wife, if she doesn’t have a good, hearty slow cooked Irish Stew recipe up her sleeve?
+Because what’s the good of an Irishman’s Wife, if she doesn’t have a good, hearty slow-cooked Irish Stew recipe up her sleeve?

-A winter and st. patrick’s day staple.
+A winter and St. Patrick’s Day staple.
 As I write this, it’s a freezing cold night.
 Snow is falling, and we’re all hoping it settles so we can have a snow day tomorrow!

 What you are going to love about this slow-cooked Irish lamb stew recipe